-Responsible Data Use: Ethics and Privacy
+Responsible Data Use: Ethics and Privacy Protection

-What is Anonymization?
+What Is Anonymization?

-Anonymizing Personal Data
+Example: Anonymizing Personal Data

-# Imagine we collected survey responses with names and ages data = [ {"name": "Lina", "age": 25}, {"name": "Marcus", "age": 30} ] # To protect privacy, we remove or mask names before analysis for row in data: row["name"] = "REDACTED" # View the anonymized data print(data)
+# Example data containing names and ages data = [ {"name": "Lina", "age": 25}, {"name": "Marcus", "age": 30} ] # Replace names with a generic placeholder to protect privacy for person in data: person["name"] = "REDACTED" # Anonymize the name # Print anonymized data print(data)

 Why is it important for data analysts to anonymize personal data before analysis?